 If the venue is light-filled, consider the movement of the sun throughout the day and where it might be problematic.

 Consult with your GR before the event.
 A few camera phone shots of the venue can be very helpful to launch a discussion of the options for placement of the GR.

-802 353 1477 voice/text email@example.com TRAVELLING NATIONALLY with DIRECT FLIGHTS to ATLANTA, BALTIMORE, CHARLOTTE, CHICAGO, CINCINNATI, DENVER, DETROIT, FLORIDA, PHILADELPHIA, ST LOUIS, WASHINGTON DC LOCAL to NYC, BOSTON, and most of NEW ENGLAND.
+TRAVELING NATIONALLY with DIRECT FLIGHTS to ATLANTA, BALTIMORE, CHARLOTTE, CHICAGO, CINCINNATI, DENVER, DETROIT, FLORIDA, PHILADELPHIA, ST LOUIS, WASHINGTON DC LOCAL to NEW YORK CITY, BOSTON, and NEW ENGLAND.
 BASED in ALBANY, NY and VERMONT